Strong Free Version Limits: 3-Routine Cap and the Best Alternative

 Strong also publishes a dedicated Strong Cloud page and support article saying backup and device sync are available to all users.
 That matters if data portability is part of your decision, but it does not replace clear in-session progression guidance.

-Strong pricing can vary by region or future promotions, so treat the U.S. App Store numbers above as a snapshot rather than a permanent guarantee.
+Strong pricing can vary by region or future promotions, so treat the U.S. App Store numbers above as a snapshot from Apr 12, 2026 rather than a permanent guarantee.

 How to compare Push/Pull vs Strong fairly in one week